Dues & Death Assessments

 Members who have been disabled for more than six (6) months, will have their names transferred to the Long Term Sick List and their death assessments will then be covered by the Hall until they are capable of returning to work.
 Members entitled to this benefit will receive a letter advising them of their status.
 The Hall Will not cover death assessments owed prior to the disability or for the first six months.

-To ensure the health and safety of disabled members and their co-workers, members who have been placed on the long term sick list must provide a letter from their Doctor, stating they are able to resume their duties before a dispatch slip will be issued.
+To ensure the health and safety of disabled members and their co-workers, members who have been placed on the long term or short term sick list must provide a letter from their Doctor, stating they are able to resume their duties before a dispatch slip will be issued.

 Disabled members may apply for benefits through the Health and Welfare Plan.
 Forms are available at the Hall.
 Keep in mind, You must be “IN BENEFIT” at the time of disability in order to be eligible for benefits.